searx/searx/docs/dev/plugins.rst

 With this hook you can return a custom flask response you would return in a a regular flask application (see flask documentation for all the available options).
 The functions needs to accept 2 parameters.

-1. Search obj
+1. Search obj which is of type raw.
+Get the the query with search_obj.query
-2. Which will be of type request (flask)
+2. Will be of type request (flask)

-If your function did nothing you want to execute you should return None so the normal search continues.
+If your function did nothing should return None so the normal search continues.

 Example can be found in searx > plugins > bangs.py